lawndoc/flair/README.txt

 Malwareswaldo: C.J.
 May, Nick Sanford

-New to Project 4:
+New to Project 5:
-    - made semantic-errors.flr (orig and fixed) found in tests/
-    - output of errors/warnings for semantic-errors.flr found in
-        doc/semantic-errors.txt
+    - Made DMEMandIMEM.txt, registers.txt, and stackFrame.txt.
-    - made src/analyzer.py but most of the heavy lifting goes on in src/AST.py with the analyze function for each node
+    - Made src/generator.py but most of the heavy lifting goes on in src/AST.py with the genCode function for each node.
-    - made analyzertest.py client in clients/ called by flairv
+    - Made generatortest.py client in clients/ called by flairc.

 Known Bugs:

 Features Not Implemented:
     - Compiler doesn't track which line of code an error occurred on.
+    - Compiler doesn't yet generate TM code for args passed into a program.

 Optimizations:
     - Scanner: We combined multiple states when possibly reading a word reserved